AmedeoRoberto/AmedeoRoberto.github.io/_pages/research.md

 (a longer version is on its way).
 It encapsulates my views in which Information Measures simply are a bridge between spaces of measures and spaces of functions and therein lies their power.

-My current interests consist in a deeper exploration of the framework I set up during my PhD, and I am grateful for being able to do so with [Marco Mondelli](http://www.marcomondelli.com).
+My current interests consist of a deeper exploration of the framework I set up during my PhD, and I am grateful for being able to do so with [Marco Mondelli](http://www.marcomondelli.com).

 <h2 class="page__title">Preprints</h2>
 <ul>
+  <li>"Contraction of Markovian Operators in Orlicz Spaces and Error Bounds for Markov Chain Monte Carlo", <strong> Amedeo Roberto Esposito </strong>, Marco Mondelli, Arxiv Pre-print <a href="https://arxiv.org/abs/2402.11200"> LINK </a> </li>
   <li>"A new approach to adaptive data analysis and learning via maximal leakage", <strong>Amedeo Roberto Esposito</strong>,  Ibrahim Issa, Michael Gastpar, Arxiv Pre-print, <a href="https://arxiv.org/pdf/1903.01777.pdf"> LINK </a></li>
 </ul>